mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

 * [key-mime-pi](https://github.com/mtlynch/key-mime-pi.git): Web server that forwards keystrokes to the Pi's virtual keyboard.
 * [ansible-role-key-mime-pi](https://github.com/mtlynch/ansible-role-key-mime-pi): The Ansible role for configuring the Pi's USB gadget functionality and for installing the web server as a systemd service.

-## Acknowledgements
+## Acknowledgments

 * [raspberrypisig/pizero-usb-hid-keyboard](https://github.com/raspberrypisig/pizero-usb-hid-keyboard) was the first sample code I found that successfully installed the virtual USB HID device on my Pi.
-* [Fmstrat/diy-ipmi](https://github.com/Fmstrat/diy-ipmi) was an inspiration for this project and proved that it was possible to make a Pi function as a KVM over IP device.
+* [Fmstrat/diy-ipmi](https://github.com/Fmstrat/diy-ipmi) was an inspiration for this project and proved that it was possible to make a Pi function as a KVM over IP.
 * [Rafael Medina](https://www.rmedgar.com/blog/using-rpi-zero-as-keyboard-send-reports) provided the most readable explanation of the HID protocol I found.
-* Thanks, of course, to the Linux and Raspberry Pi OS developers who made USB gadget functionality possible.
+* Thanks to the Linux and Raspberry Pi OS developers who made USB gadget functionality possible.